EcoSys-365/easy-stripe-payments/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Documentation update
+* No changes to plugin functionality

 = 1.0.1 =
 * Documentation update: improvements and clarifications in readme.txt
 * No changes to plugin functionality